dlb007/David-starter-academic-NEW/content/authors/admin/_index.md

 - Visitors
 ---

-David Bailey is an academic researcher of Texts and Technology in Digital Media at the University of Central Florida.
+David Bailey an academic researcher of Texts and Technology in Digital Media at the University of Central Florida.
 Research interests include mobile filmmaking and programmable remote direction in storytelling.
 He leads the way in digital filmmaking formats, which develops self-reconfiguring capture, systems of self-organizing digital video, and mobile device interplay.
 Media production experience stems from Orlando Magic and Seaworld Entertainment exployment as a Technical Director overseeing broadcast interfaces and live marine animal shows.
 Studio and Film production experience resides from films such as First of May, Waterboy, Half Baked, and Soda Pop.